hafeezali/RaftReplicatedStore/README.md

 4. Server needs to handle redirection
 5. Reject/block client request when election in progress
 6. Need to implement a logger layer

+## TODO:
+Leader
+1. leader has to decide if an entry is committed and apply to its state machine
+2. once it commits, update last commit index to send in future rpcs
+3. remove prev log index from proto and append entries

+Follower
+1. Once log is consistent with leader, check last commit index, and mark entries as committed
+2. Apply to state machine

+## State that has to be stored by each replica

+Log
+- Each entry must have: Command [Key, Value], Term, stored at a particular log index
+- Last committed entry index
+- last applied entry index

+Server details
+- server id
+- state [leader, follower, candidate]
+- who is the leader

+Configuration
+- How many machines in the system
+- list of peers and their addresses

+Database details